Taiko2k/Tauon/README.md

 # Tauon Music Box

-Tauon Music Box is a streamlined standalone desktop music player with a focus on minimal configuration and user file organisation.
+Tauon Music Box is a streamlined standalone desktop music player with a focus on minimal configuration and user library management.
 Designed to have an easy to use, comfortable and compact user interface.
 Uses BASS audio library as backend.